pboutinaud/SHiVAi/README.md

     --cluster_size_thr 3
 ```

-You can also check this command's help by callong `shiva_postproc --help`.
+You can also check this command's help by calling `shiva_postproc --help`.

 ## Results